Paris Walking Tours

 Map of the Area

 The Petit Palais was constructed for the Universal Exposition of 1900 by architect Charles Giralut (1851-1932).
 Giralut also supervised the construction of the Grand Palais across the street which was also built for the Exposition Universelle of 1900.
-These two buildings, plus the Alexander III bridge, form a monumental unit.

 It was officially inaugurated on December 11, 1902, as the Palais des Beaux Arts de la Ville de Paris, the Palace of Fine Arts of the City of Paris.